davidpots/playsongnotes/_lessons/195 -practicing-with-a-backing-track-tennessee-whiskey.md

 1. 2 measures of drums only, to help you get in sync with the rhythm, which leads to...
 2. 1 full sequence of 8 measures, with the lead guitar track playing, and then...
 3. 5+ minutes of the 8 measure sequence repeating over and over, without the lead guitar

-## Editor's notes

-In this entry of my practice log, I'm super excited to share with you some of the exercises I've put together while continuing my practice of Tennessee Whiskey - all while using a backing track.
-Backing tracks are something I haven't really ever messed with before, but for whatever reason I overcame some hurdle this past week.
-Made a track on my phone, using garage band.
-And oh, the fun!
-Practicing my strumming, grooving on a bassline, working out those lead licks of the song, and best of all - combining all of these into exercises that stretch my skill level, but also sound great.
-So with that, I offer you these 6 exercises, in addition to a separate video lesson for the backing track (which you can put on and use in the background as you play).
-Have at it, and enjoy!

 ## Before we start, let's understand the boundaries